kubeops/fsloader/README.md

 should be decoupled from image content in order to keep containerized applications portable.

 `Fsloader` watches a specified file.
 In case of any update in file data `Fsloader` updates the mounted file and run an additional bash script.

----

-**Fsloader collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the binary with the flag** `--analytics=false`.

----